MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The second major step in authoring a guide in Microsoft Dynamics 365 Guides in preview takes place on the HoloLens application.
+The second major step in authoring a guide in Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] takes place on the HoloLens application.
 In HoloLens Author mode, you:

 - Align your guide to a printed anchor (marker) or a digital anchor, depending on the type of anchor method you chose in the PC application.